jtint24/set-theory/README.md

  ## OrderedPair

  OrderedPair is a class that contains an ordered pair, or two ordered values.
 These two values are the `domainVal` of type T and the `rangeVal` of type S, which are the only two instance variables.
 This class exists to support the productWith() method.
-THis product has the following constructor:
+This product has the following constructor:

  Constructor | Description
  ------------|------------